judichunt/RECEIPT-IDENTIFICATION/README.md

    input: ocr testN, and scores
    outout: full_submission

-need to rename the files(delete the dates)
+Need to rename the output files(delete the dates)